 The Trustee reviewed the stewardship and engagement activities of the current managers during the year, alongside preparation of the Implementation Statement.
 The Trustee monitors the ESG performance of its managers on a regular basis.
-The Trustee was also provided training on ESG during the year, and proceeded to replace the market-weighted passive equity portfolio with funds constructed with an ESG bias.

 The Trustee considers it to be part of their investment managers' roles to assess and monitor how the companies in which they are investing are managing developments in ESG related issues, and in particular climate risk, across the relevant parts of the capital structure for each of the companies in which the managers invest on behalf of the Fund.
 This applies to the bond-only managers as well as the equity and multi-asset managers.